 For purposes of the New York Stock Exchange (NYSE) rules, we are a "controlled company."
 Controlled companies under those rules are companies of which more than 50% of the voting power for the election of directors is held by an individual, a group or another company.
 NRG controls more than 50% of the combined voting power of our common stock and has the voting power to elect the members of our Board.
 Accordingly, we are eligible to, and we may, take advantage of certain exemptions from corporate governance requirements provided in the NYSE rules.
-As a controlled company, we are not required to have (a) a majority of independent directors, (b) a Nominating/Corporate Governance Committee composed entirely of independent directors, (c) a Compensation Committee composed entirely of independent directors may not have the same protections afforded to stockholders of companies that are subject to all of the applicable NYSE rules.
-However, we have elected to have a Compensation Committee and a Corporate Governance, Conflicts and Nominating Committee consisting entirely of independent directors and we conduct an annual performance evaluation of these controlled company exemption does not modify the independent directors and we conduct an annual performance evaluation of the Sarbanes-Oxley Act and the NYSE rules, which require that our Audit Committee be composed of at least three members, all of whom are independent.
+As a controlled company, we are not required to have (a) a majority of independent directors, (b) a Nominating/Corporate Governance Committee composed entirely of independent directors, (c) a Compensation Committee composed entirely of independent directors or (d) an annual performance evaluation of the Nominating/Corporate Governance and Compensation Committees.
+Therefore, our stockholders may not have the same protections afforded to stockholders of companies that are subject to all of the applicable NYSE rules.
+However, we have elected to have a Compensation Committee and a Corporate Governance, Conflicts and Nominating Committee consisting entirely of independent directors and we conduct an annual performance evaluation of these committees.
+The controlled company exemption does not modify the independent directors for the Audit Committee, and we have complied with the requirements of the Sarbanes-Oxley Act of 2002 and the NYSE rules, which require that our Audit Committee be composed of at least three members, all of whom are independent.